A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Florence for Attractions, Food, Nightlife, and Families

 Tokyo is a great place to explore.
 It is common to spend one week here.
 One week is a great amount of time to relax and see the many things that Tokyo has to offer.
 This city offers something for everyone.

-In Florence, many people enjoy the food and shopping that this iconic destination offers.
+In Florence, many people enjoy the food and shopping that this alluring destination offers.
 Plenty of people spend one week in the area when traveling.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 For some great organized tour ideas, see The Best 2-Week Tours in Japan, The Best Bicycle Tours in Japan, The Best Luxury Tours to Italy, and The Best Budget Tours to Italy.